pixelfed/docs/installing-pixelfed/prerequisites.md

 - `xml`
 - `zip`

-For image processing, you will need to enable either `gd` for GD, or `imagick` for ImageMagick.
+You will also need to enable extensions for image processing drivers:
+- For GD: enable `gd`
+- For ImageMagick: enable `imagick`

-Additionally, you will need to enable extensions for database drivers.
+Additionally, you will need to enable extensions for database drivers:
 - For MySQL or MariaDB: enable `pdo_mysql` and `mysqli`
 - For PostgreSQL: enable `pdo_pgsql` and `pgsql`